 ONE IN THREE DIVERSE CVS ON LONG AND SHORT-LISTS

 Many of our agencies still receive all-male, all-white applicant lists.
 This is no longer acceptable in today’s job market.
 While companies will hire who is right for their team, without a diverse long list or the ‘Rooney Rule’ in place, they will continue to hire the same type of people.

-GENDER NEUTRAL TEAMS WITH DIVERSE TEAMS ON ANY CLIENT
+DIVERSE TEAMS ON ANY CLIENT

 Many women are put on the ‘female brands’ – they become pigeon-holed and as such, they gain a ‘pink portfolio’.
 This then has biases against it.
 We ask for anyone to work on any brief.

 We know mothers and fathers find it very hard to come back to the job market after a career break.
 They face ‘maternal bias’, where employees assume they’re less committed to their jobs after their extended break.
 We ask recruiters to proactively help returning parents to negotiate flexible working hours, video interview candidates (as many face childcare commitments) and work proactively to bring this group of talent back into workplaces; to see their break as a ‘life experience bonus’ rather than a career set-back’.

 NEGOTIATING SALARIES TO CLOSE THE PAY GAP

 There is a gender/BAME pay gap of about 18-20%.
 We ask all our recruiters to negotiate fairly in a bid to close the pay gap.
 We know women don’t move up the pay scales in the same way as their male counterparts, and we believe recruiters can actively play a part in ensuring candidates pay progression is in line with industry standards